Windows Networking with Samba

 Prerequisites

-TrixBox 1.2.3 and a secured local area network are the only prerequisites for installing Samba.
-Because this implementation shares your entire TrixBox server with root-equivalent privileges and no password, make certain that you have a router and firewall in place which blocks incoming Windows Networking traffic from the Internet before you install this application.
+PBX in a Flash and a secured local area network are the only prerequisites for installing Samba.
+Because this implementation shares your entire server with root-equivalent privileges and no password, make certain that you have a router and firewall in place which blocks incoming Windows Networking traffic from the Internet before you install this application.
 Also make certain that everyone on your LAN is a trusted user.

 System Installation

-Log into your TrixBox 1.2.3 system as root and issue the following commands to install Samba:
+Log into your PBX in a Flash system as root and issue the following commands to install Samba:

 setup-samba